QuakeEngines/MHQuakeSpasm/README.md

  - Download the source code.
  - Build it.

 Github filters exclude the third-party libs and dlls you'll need to link and run, so I recommend you copy them over from another copy of the QuakeSpasm source.
+These are located in the "Windows" folder of the source repository, and you should copy over everything aside from the "VisualStudio" folder.
+If you do copy the "VisualStudio" folder you'll break the project files.

+The SDL2 build should be used; the regular SDL build has been exercised very little, if at all, and I'll probably remove it from the project some time.

 ### What about Linux?
 Mac OSX?
 Other platforms?
 I consider the Visual Studio project to be the "master" version and I haven't bothered keeping makefiles/etc for other platforms up to date.
 The only real change made to the project was the addition of the GLEW header and source files; aside from that I haven't knowingly done anything to explicitly break a build on any other platform, so you should be able to manually edit the makefiles and get a build.
 To be honest, if you can't do this kind of thing yourself, you probably have no business building on Linux anyway.